 Keep yourself and your kitchen cool with protein shakes, smoothies, salads, non-cook options and pre-made meals.
 Using low heat producing appliances such as a slow cooker, Instant Pot, Sous Vide and blender are highly recommended.
 Boost nutrients without breaking a sweat by adding bitter greens, avocados, and antioxidant-rich berries/cherries to meals and snacks.
 Indulge in these deliciously fruity smoothies, milkshakes, ice creams, desserts and cocktails.

 There’s no need to shun the sun or cover yourself with sunblock from head to toe every time you leave the house.
 Get a healthy dose of “D,” but avoid overexposure.
 Depending on your skin tone, age, diet, susceptibility to sunburn and the intensity of sunlight, a healthy dose of “D” is 15-60 minutes daily.
 Once you start turning pink, consider reinforcements such as an umbrella, shade, protective clothing and/or a non-toxic sunscreen.
 Rejuvenate your skin after sun exposure with these all-natural beauty remedies.

 Whether eating at the airport, packing a cooler for a road trip or dining away from home, it can be challenging to find convenient food options that keep you energized and satisfied.
 First, stick with water as your main beverage.
 Second, plan ahead by locating grocery stores and looking at restaurant menus prior to your arrival.
-Third, focus your meal on whole foods, especially proteins, natural fats and non-starchy vegetables.
-These foods are the most satiating and help prevent overeating.
-Lastly, eat slowly and more mindfully.
+Third, focus your meal on whole foods, especially proteins, natural fats and non-starchy veg.
+These foods are highly satiating and help prevent overeating.
+Lastly, eat slowly and mindfully.
 Start by being mindful of your first three bites and you’ll feel better while enjoying food even more.